Frequently Asked Questions

 Interns selected for the Isabella Welles Hunnewell Internship Program are expected to act in a professional manner.
 Intern conduct should fully reflect the work-life of the institution by adhering to rules outlined below:

 - Do not conduct personal business during work hours (e.g., emails, cellphone calls, internet, etc.).

 - Be fair, considerate, honest, trustworthy, and cooperative when dealing with co-workers.

-- Abide by the Workplace Harassment Policy of Harvard University and immediately contact the Director of Operations if you feel victimized by a work-related incident.
+- Abide by the Workplace Harassment Policy of Harvard University and immediately contact your supervisor or Human Resources if you feel victimized by a work-related incident.

-- Be familiar with and follow the policies of the Arnold Arboretum.
+- Be familiar with and follow the policies and procedures of the Arnold Arboretum.

 - Commit to best practices for ensuring workplace safety.

 - Understand what constitutes a permissible work absence and know who to notify if absent.

 - Be on time to work and be prompt in completing assignments.

 - Dress appropriately for the work setting.